I would like to be the only person

 “It’s not your fault this time!” hollered the agent as if he was reading Till ’s mind, his voice distorting into a maniac sound as he disappeared inside a taxi that was waiting for him on the other side of the street.
 He slammed the door shut and Till could see him gesturing the way to the driver rather rudely.

 The 6 feet tall singer from Schwerin stood still under the ledge, watching as the taxi pulled away.
-With his beanie pulled low over his brows and hands shoved inside his heavy coat pockets, he roamed his eyes up and down Friedrichstraße, trying to spot a black BMW with red brake pads that were meant to come and take him home.
+With his beanie pulled low over his brows and hands shoved inside his heavy coat pockets, he roamed his eyes up and down Friedrichstraße, trying to spot a black BMW with red brake pads that was meant to come and take him home.

 People were coming and going on the sidewalk, carrying umbrellas over their head and swinging them around trying not to stick one of the pointy ends into someone else’s eye.